annamj17/VEFT514-LargeAssignment2/README.md

 ### Rules
 This applies for all routes:
--If a resource is not found, the web service should always return a status code 404
-  • In POST requests which include ids from another resource, the ids should be validated by checking if they exist.
+-If a resource is not found, the web service should always return a status code 404 -In POST requests which include ids from another resource, the ids should be validated by checking if they exist.
 If they don’t exist the web service should return a status code 400
-  • If an error occurs on the database level, the web service should return a status code 500
-  • There is not model validation required for this assignment
+-If an error occurs on the database level, the web service should return a status code 500 -There is not model validation required for this assignment

 ### Functionality (80%)
   • Routes (all route declarations should reside in index.js)